iclr-blogposts/2025/_posts/2025-04-28-visualizing-training.md

     Each gradient update drives the neural network's weights towards convergence.
 We track this process by looking at the training loss.
 </div>

 Loss curves already give us some intuition about the training process.
-First, we randomly initialize the neural net’s weights to some state.
-These initial weights are far from an optimal solution, judging by the train and validation losses being high.
-Each weight update drives the network towards solving the task, and we can tell training is working because the loss goes down.
+The loss starts out high because the randomly initialized weights are far from an optimal solution.
+Each weight update drives the network towards solving the task, and so the loss goes down.

 But train and validation losses are a coarse-grained view of training dynamics.
 Because the validation set is sampled from the same distribution as the train set, we might miss changes in model behavior on specific data subsets or distribution shifts.
 Even when a change is visible, it might not be easily interpreted.
-For example, if there’s a bump or plateau in the training loss, it could be for a variety of reasons.
-If you’re training a language model, the bump could be due to a one-time loss spike from a batch of gibberish data <d-cite key="li2023loss"></d-cite>, or because your model is actually learning some fundamental capability like induction heads <d-cite key="olsson2022context"></d-cite>.
+For example, a bump or plateau in the training loss could have a variety of causes.
+If you’re training a language model, the loss increases when your model encounters a batch of gibberish data <d-cite key="li2023loss"></d-cite>, but it also increases when your model develops a fundamental capability like in-context learning <d-cite key="olsson2022context"></d-cite>.
+We can’t know what caused the bump just by inspecting the loss curve.

 How, then, should we interpret changes in the loss curve?
-One common approach is to design targeted test tasks.
+One common approach is to design targeted test sets around specific tasks.
 Observe some interesting loss behavior, develop a hypothesis about what the model might be doing under the hood, and make or collect data that would test your hypothesis.
-But this is not a prescriptive approach–we basically just described the scientific method.
+But this is not a prescriptive approach—we basically just described the scientific method.

 Instead, in this blog post, we’ll explain how to use classical data science tools to analyze training dynamics.
-We'll demonstrate that we can do exploratory data analysis on training dynamics *first*.
+We'll show how to do exploratory data analysis on training dynamics *first*.
 Test tasks can come later---right now, we want a more fine-grained, bottom-up description of how our neural networks learn.

 # A Motivating Example: Grokking Modular Addition